osg-htc/docs/docs/common/yum.md

 ### Install the Yum priorities plugin (EL7)

 The Yum priorities plugin is used to tell Yum to prefer OSG packages over EPEL or OS packages.
-It is important to install and enable the Yum priorities plugin before installing OSG software to ensure that you are getting the OSG-supported versions.
+It is important to install and enable the Yum priorities plugin before installing OSG Software to ensure that you are getting the OSG-supported versions.

 This plugin is built into Yum on EL8 distributions.